ibm-cloud-docs/account/faqs-iam.md

 {: #qr-code}
 {: faq}

 To get a new QR code for MFA setup, go to the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page.
 From the Authentication factors section, click **Show authentication factors** > **Add**.
 Next, choose a type and select **TOTP**.
-Then, the new QR code is available.
+Then, the new QR is available.
 After you scan the QR code, enter the TOTP that is generated by the authenticator app to confirm your choice.
 Now, each time you log in you provide the TOTP generated by the authenticator app that you just set up.

 ## How do I change the email address that is used for MFA?